marksimpson82/personal-site-blog/_posts/2014-08-23-crayon-syntax-highlighter.md

 tags:
   - Uncategorized
 ---
-I&#8217;ve tried to install a couple of different syntax highlighters in the past and was thoroughly unimpressed.
-They either failed to install cleanly, didn&#8217;t work or had numerous issues that rendered them useless.
+I've tried to install a couple of different syntax highlighters in the past and was thoroughly unimpressed.
+They either failed to install cleanly, didn't work or had numerous issues that rendered them useless.

-Anyway, after manually formatting source code snippets for years, I&#8217;m giving Crayon a go.
+Anyway, after manually formatting source code snippets for years, I'm giving Crayon a go.
 The install was easy and the output looks good.
-Let&#8217;s see how we go :-)
+Let's see how we go :-)

 <pre class="lang:c++ decode:true" title="Snippet" data-url="test_snippet">class Test
 {